Making a professional negligence claim for compensation when a solicitor misses a time limit

 We are frequently consulted by people who have been the victim of a court decision based on a missed deadline that has effectively scuppered their legal claim.

 Experienced litigation solicitors know that the court rules, and in particular court time limits, have to be followed to the letter.
 They will be aware of the perils of leaving things to the last minute, when the risk of falling foul of a time limit or limitation period is at its highest.
 It is therefore good practice for cases to be conducted with this in mind.

 However, the best laid plans and intentions often go awry.
 When they do you can expect your opponent’s lawyers to leap on the slightest procedural error in the hope that an otherwise meritorious claim can be defeated on a technicality.

 What should I do if my solicitor has missed a time limit?

-If a claim is struck out by the court because a solicitor has missed a time limit, the claimant should seek independent advice from a lawyer specialising in solicitors negligence claims.
+If your claim is struck out by the court because a solicitor has missed a time limit, you should seek independent advice from a solicitor specialising in solicitors negligence claims.

-Where the fault lies with the solicitor and their negligence has led to the claim being lost then the client will be entitled to bring a claim against the negligent solicitor for compensation for their losses.
+If the fault lies with the solicitor and their negligence has led to your claim being lost then you will be entitled to bring a claim against the negligent solicitor for compensation for your financial losses.

 Are missed time limits always fatal?